 The Nevada Certified Public Manager (NVCPM) Program is a systematic approach to management development that provides public sector professionals with training to maximize the effectiveness of Nevada's governmental organizations.
 The NVCPM Program is part of the State's efforts to prepare a cadre of leaders able to tackle the public policy challenges into the next generation.
-This certificate program offers practitioner-oriented course work that builds upon management training programs offered through agencies, colleges, and universities.
-This curriculum uses theory as the foundation and applies it to practical problems facing participants, their agencies, and the State.
+This certificate program offers a practitioner-oriented curriculum that uses theory as the foundation and applies it to practical problems facing participants, their agencies, and the State.

 More information about the National CPM Consortium and its members can be found at the Consortium's website: http://www.cpmconsortium.org.